danvk/danvk.github.io/_posts/2015-01-09-extracting-text-from-an-image-using-ocropus.md

 Ocropus pipeline.

 The overall results aren't good (~10% of characters are incorrect), at least not yet.
-In the next post, I'll show how to train a new LSTM model that completely destroys this problem.
+In the [next post][trainpost], I'll show how to train a new LSTM model that completely destroys this problem.

 [xtext]: http://www.danvk.org/2015/01/07/finding-blocks-of-text-in-an-image-using-python-opencv-and-numpy.html